State Observers: Theory

 disturbed trajectory

-Once the noise has become integrated into the state of the model, some significant effects can accumulate.
-If noise produces stray effects of something like 20 percent or more, it becomes difficult to determine meaningful model parameter adjustments that produce any better results.
+Over time, the noise effects become integrated into the state of the model, and some significant differences result.
+If noise produces stray displacements of something like 20 percent or more, it becomes difficult to determine meaningful model parameter adjustments, and the model results can degenerate to irrelevance.

 Models and state estimation

 The problem with operating the model as we have done previously is that it is a little divorced from reality.
 The model predictions are completely separate from what the system is actually doing.
-If the model predictions are actually proving to be quite wrong, the model has no way to know that.
-It can't see what hidden random disturbances are doing to the real system state.
+If the model predictions are actually proving to be quite wrong, the model has no way to know that, and it will continue along the trajectory that the erroneous state information implies.

 So, suppose we formulate a different kind of problem.
 Assume that the system model is known and capable of making highly accurate predictions — provided that it has highly accurate estimates of the system state variables.
 In this alternative problem, the goal is to use all available information about the system inputs and outputs to produce the best possible estimate of the state variable values.
 This is called the state observer problem.